General Academic Requirements for Financial Aid (Full-time and Part-time Students)

 - As determined by a court in the student's state of legal residence, the student is now or was upon reaching the age of majority, in legal guardianship.

-- On or after July 1, 2014, student was determined by a high school or school district homeless liaison to be an unaccompanied youth who was homeless.
+- Student was determined by a high school or school district homeless liaison to be an unaccompanied youth who was homeless.

-- On or after July 1, 2014, student was determined by the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development to be an unaccompanied youth who was homeless.
+- Student was determined by the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development to be an unaccompanied youth who was homeless.

-- On or after July 1, 2014, student was determined by the director of a runaway or homeless youth basic center or transitional living program to be an unaccompanied youth who was homeless or was self-supporting and at risk of being homeless.
+- Student was determined by the director of a runaway or homeless youth basic center or transitional living program to be an unaccompanied youth who was homeless or was self-supporting and at risk of being homeless.

 - Student was determined by the college financial aid administrator to be an unaccompanied youth who is homeless or is self-supporting and at risk of being homeless.